-How to Restore a SQL Server Database Backup to an Older Version of SQL Server
+How to Restore SQL Server Database Backup to an Older Version of SQL Server?

 restore of database failed

-Even if the database objects, like tables, stored procedures, views, etc., are compatible with the lower version of SQL Server, restoring the backup taken on a newer SQL Server version will still fail.
+Though the database objects, like tables, stored procedures, views, etc., are compatible with lower version of SQL Server, restoring the backup taken on a newer SQL Server version will still fail.
 This happens because of the database changes in each version of SQL Server, such as cumulative updates.

-What You Can Do to Restore a Database to an Older SQL Server Version?
+Workaround to Restore Database Backup to an Older SQL Server Version

 Step 1: Generate Scripts in Higher Version of SQL Server